-Being user-centric in design isn’t easy when you have so many different types of users to contend with, but for better or worse, most UX design groups these users.
+Being user-centric in design isn’t easy when you have so many different types of users to contend with, but for better or worse, most designers group these users.
 This grouping then is the foundation of the interface.
 However, to be 100% user-focused, designers should treat each user as an individual.

-When designers and developers think on the individual level, however, this creates challenges that UX can’t really solve—not without AI.
+When designers and developers think on the individual level, however, this creates challenges that UX and interface design services can’t really solve—not without AI.
 The traditional methods of UX are still valuable to the product design process and will be the catalyst for decisions, but AI takes this to a new level by always calibrating design based on the user’s actions.